Men's and Women's teams pack 10,000 meals for the LA Regional Food Bank.

 Salo, who has more than 25 years of collegiate, club and national level coaching experience, replaced Mark Schubert in 2006 when Schubert assumed USA Swimming's head coach position.

 Though far from complete, Salo's remarkable career was honored in 2010 when he was inducted into the American Swimming Coaches Association Hall of Fame.

-Further validating his strength as a coach, he recently completed his third U.S. Olympic staff coaching assignment, serving as a 2012 U.S. Olympic women's swim team assistant coach.
+Further validating his strength as a coach, he completed his third U.S. Olympic staff coaching assignment when he served as a 2012 U.S. Olympic women's swim team assistant coach.

 Salo had the Trojans rolling again in 2012 as the USC women's and men's teams repeated their third- and seventh-place finishes at their respective NCAA Championships.
 For the women, that marked the fifth year in a row USC either improved or matched its previous year's NCAA finish and it was the fourth in a row for the men.